So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 3. Continuing Coach Education (CCE)

-Also known as the Portfolio path, a CCE coaching program can get you 60 hours of coaching education without choosing an accredited program.
+Also known as the Portfolio path, a CCE coaching program can get 60 hours of coaching education without choosing an accredited program.

 Some programs are accredited but are still considered Continuing Coach Education.
 But if your program isn’t accredited, you can still submit documentation to prove the curriculum meets ICF standards.